eisuke-tasaki/RF_trophallaxis/README.md

 > The file "RF_trophallaxis.csv" contains the source data.

-For source data, see "Dataset S1" in the paper "The unique food of long-lived termite kings and queens" for detail.
+For source data, see "Dataset S1" in the paper "The royal food of termites" for detail.